trisulnsm/apps/analyzers/tls-print/README.md

 =======

 ````
-0.0.2		Jan 08 2018			Updated with 150+ newprints and also added a new Edge to Graph Analytics when
+0.0.2		Jan 08 2018			Updated with 150+ newprints
-                                no SNI hostname is present.
-Odd these days
+                                Adds a new Edge to Graph Analytics when no SNI hostname is present.
+								Adds  Bottom-K JA3 prints in addition to Top-K to the streaming analytics
 0.0.1		Nov 10 2017			Initial release
 ````